PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     - **default**: true
     - **description**: Controls whether the pathfinding of mobs is updated when a block is updated in the world.
-Disabling this option can improve the server performancy significantly while there is almost no noticeable effect on the game mechanics.
-This is recommended when there are lots of entities loaded and you have automated farms or redstone clocks.
+Disabling this option can improve the server performance significantly, while there is almost no noticeable effect on the game mechanics.
+This is recommended when there are lots of entities loaded, and you have automated farms or redstone clocks.

 ender-dragons-death-always-places-dragon-egg
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~